Longwater1234/WedemyServer/README.md

 the [ERD diagram](src/main/resources/wedemy_erd.png).

 - CREATE new schema called `wedemy` (any name is OK), with charset `utf8mb4`.
-- All tables and indexes will be auto-created by SpringBoot on the very-first launch, if missing.
-(Can be disabled.)
 - To maintain consistent time-zone (UTC) with your Java app, ensure your JDBC connection URL has parameter `connectionTimeZone=UTC`.
 See example below.
 For native @Query's, use UTC_TIMESTAMP() or UTC_DATE().

   ```properties
   spring.datasource.url=jdbc:mysql://localhost:3306/wedemy?connectionTimeZone=UTC
   # OR, set this